 Sherry, who looks distraught throughout Candy's admission, quickly leaves the courtroom once the "not guilty" verdict is read and when Montgomery later inquires after Sherry's whereabouts, her husband Pat—himself furious to hear about another one of his wife's extramarital flings—bites that she's probably trying to keep her husband away from Candy.

 Throughout the series, you hear mention of a program known as Marriage Encounter, which Betty and Allan Gore partake in to revitalize their relationship.

 A real-life counseling resource, Marriage Encounter is a "weekend away for couples who want to take their marriage from good to great," an experience that "helps you listen, share, and connect more deeply," the Marriage Encounter website reads.
 "There’s no group discussion.
 It’s just about the two of you learning to be the best, most loving and thriving couple you can be."

 Presented from a Christian perspective—ironically, the Gores and the Montgomerys first met at church—the program includes "unique presentations and dynamic discussions" about family, money, sex, religion and more, held from Friday evenings through Sunday afternoons.

-Allan Gore testified that his marriage to Betty improved after the couple attended the Marriage Encounter weekends, per Buzzfeed News (opens in new tab).
-According to Texas Monthly (opens in new tab), the sessions contributed to him ending his affair with Candy in 1979.
-Shortly thereafter, Candy and Pat attended a Marriage Encounter session, the outlet reports: "Though they enjoyed it, they did not have the kind of life-changing experience that Betty and Allan had had."
+Allan Gore testified that his marriage to Betty improved after the couple attended the Marriage Encounter weekends, per Buzzfeed News.
+According to Texas Monthly, the sessions contributed to him ending his affair with Candy in 1979.
+Shortly thereafter, Pat and Candy Montgomery attended a Marriage Encounter session, the outlet reports: "Though they enjoyed it, they did not have the kind of life-changing experience that Betty and Allan had had."

 All episodes of the five-part Hulu series Candy are now available for streaming.